ahmadtheswe/ahmadtheswe.github.io/content/posts/configure-github-actions-unit-test-for-java-project-plus-code-coverage-with-jacoco.md

 +++
-title = 'Configure GitHub Actions Unit Test for Java Project (Plus code coverage with Jacoco)' date = '2025-05-15T14:46:00+07:00' draft = false featuredImage = "/images/coverage-2.webp" cover = "/images/coverage-2.webp" thumbnail = "/images/coverage-2.webp"
+date = '2025-05-15T14:46:00+07:00'
-featured_image = "/images/coverage-2.webp"
+draft = false
-images = ["/images/coverage-2.webp"]
+title = 'Configure GitHub Actions Unit Test for Java Project (Plus code coverage with Jacoco)' author = 'ahmad'
 +++

 In this short article, we will talk about how to set up GitHub Actions for Java projects (such as Spring Boot projects).
 We also integrate Jacoco to produce code coverage information.